Balancing Value Underestimation and Overestimation with Realistic Actor-Critic: RAC

-Punished Bellman backup is a variant of soft Bellman backup\eqref{eq:sac_critic_tot}.
+Uncertainty punished Q-learning(UPQ) is a variant of soft Bellman residual\eqref{eq:sac_critic_tot}.
 The idea is to maintain an ensemble of $N$ soft Q-functions $Q_{\theta_{i}}(\mathbf{s}, \mathbf{a})$, where $\theta_{i}$ denote the parameters of the $i-th$ soft Q-function, which are initialized randomly and independently for inducing an initial diversity in the models~\cite{osband2016deep}, but updated with the same target.